JakeRoggenbuck/auto-clock-speed/README.md

 [![image](https://user-images.githubusercontent.com/35516367/151716685-a3ed3c53-07f4-459f-a3ae-e1de1ba16429.png)](https://www.youtube.com/watch?v=T9nN_rQOYsg)

 ## Systemd
-In order to have auto-clock-speed start when you restart your computer you must follow these instruction
+In order to have auto-clock-speed start when you restart your computer you must follow these instructions
 ```sh
 # IMPORTANT: Modify the service file (acs.service) in the
 # project directory to include the path to the binary file